-The Ice Diet,
+Transcript: The Ice Diet

-But, even if you take out the visual component and instead stick a tube down people’s throats and feed them whatever volumes of food you want, if you add more water to their stomach they tend to eat less, perhaps because of the stretch receptors in their stomach sending signals too the brain saying we’ve had enough… Scientists have identified a multitude of ways your body controls your appetite, and a good thing, because if you’re off every day just by a few percent that could have huge impacts on your weight over the years.
+But, even if you take out the visual component, and instead just stick a tube down people’s throats, and feed them whatever volumes of food you want, if you add more water to their stomach, they tend to eat less—perhaps because of the stretch receptors in their stomach sending signals to the brain saying, “We’ve had enough.”
+Scientists have identified a multitude of ways our body controls our appetite, and that’s a good thing, because if we’re off every day just by a few percent, that could have huge impacts on our weight over the years.

 Drinking water with the meal doesn’t seem to help control calories, but drinking a big glass of water a half hour before a meal might.
 “Thus it appears that water on its own may be effective at increasing satiety and decreasing intakes for some population groups when drunk before, but not with, a meal.”

 Ice water may be even better.
-Or even, just ice.
-Water has zero calories, but ice has less than zero since our bodies have to warm it up.
-From the annals of internal medicine: The ice diet.
-Using simple thermodynamic calculations of how much heat our body would have to generate to take an ice cube up to body temperature, they conclude eating a quart of ice, like a really really big snow cone--with no syrup--could rob your body of more than 150 calories, the “same amount of energy as the calorie expenditure in running 1 mile.
+Or, even, just ice.
+Water has zero calories, but ice has less than zero, since our bodies have to warm it up.
+From the Annals of Internal Medicine: “The Ice Diet.”
+Using simple thermodynamic calculations of how much heat our body would have to generate to take an ice cube up to body temperature, they conclude eating a quart of ice—like a really, really big snow cone with no syrup—could rob your body of more than 150 calories, the “same amount of energy as the calorie expenditure in running 1 mile.”

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.